 Neurological surgery in the city of Pittsburgh began in 1936 with the arrival of Stuart Niles Rowe, a promising young surgeon trained under the auspices of Charles H. Frazier in Philadelphia.
-Rowe’s arrival marked the birth of the Department of Neurological Surgery at the University of Pittsburgh.
+Rowe’s arrival marked the birth of what would eventaully become the Department of Neurological Surgery at the University of Pittsburgh.
 His move here was prompted by a letter from Dr. L.H.
 Landon Sr., the chief of general surgery at West Penn Hospital, to Frazier in 1935, emphasizing the need for a formally trained neurosurgeon in Pittsburgh.
-It is said that Rowe, at the end of his residency, won a coin toss over William J. Gardner for the opportunity to migrate to the Pittsburgh area and set up practice.
+It is said that Rowe, at the end of his residency, won a coin toss over W. James Gardner for the opportunity to migrate to the Pittsburgh area and set up practice.

 Rowe, a Michigan native, developed a strong clinical practice based on the loosely affiliated community hospitals in the Pittsburgh area.
 He focused his research activities at the University of Pittsburgh and wrote several pioneering papers on the neurosurgical treatment of pain, brain abscess, and cerebral trauma.
 Rowe began the first formal residency program at West Penn Hospital in 1949 and consolidated this program at then Presbyterian University Hospital within the University of Pittsburgh in 1952.
 Another program was also established at Mercy Hospital in 1949 under the direction of Floyd Bragden, who arrived in Pittsburgh three years after Rowe.